Value-added tax (VAT)

 - 1.2% of any transactions made in a bank without using a bank account.

-34% or 17% of the tax on financial transactions effectively paid on bank account deposit transactions (0.6%) and movement of funds (1.2%), respectively, is creditable against profits tax and minimum notional income tax and/or respective tax advances.
-Note that the 2017 tax reform has provided for a progressive increase in the amount of the tax on financial transactions that is creditable against profits tax, which is pending of regulation.
+33% of the tax on financial transactions effectively paid on bank account transactions (0.6%) and movement of funds (1.2%) is creditable against profits tax and minimum notional income tax and/or respective tax advances.

 The applicable tax rate is 0.25% and is applicable on the value of the participation, which is generally calculated on the difference between assets and liabilities arising from the financial statements closed at 31 December or during the respective fiscal year.